RestorationsSOS.com - Fire and Water Damage Restoration

 - Goggles or protective eyewear

-- Disposable full body clothing, coveralls, or a lab coat
+- Disposable full-body clothing, coveralls, or a lab coat

-- Head gear
+- Protective head gear

 - Rubber boots or foot coverings